-- Revenue from optical fiber cables, communication copper cables and structure cabling system products - Revenue from communication copper cables and structure cabling system products - Revenue from optical fibers and optical fiber cables - Revenue from relevant customer was less than 10% of the Group's total revenue for the year ended 31 December 2021.
+- (i) Revenue from optical fibers and optical fiber cables, and structure cabling system products segments. - (ii) Revenue from optical fibers and optical fiber cables, communication copper cables and structure cabling system products segments. - (iii) Revenue from optical fibers and optical fiber cables segment. - (iv) Revenue from communication copper cables segment. - (v) Revenue from relevant customer was less than 10% of the Group's total revenue for the year ended 31 December 2022. - (vi) Revenue from relevant customers was less than 10% of the Group's total revenue for the year ended 31 December 2023.